masternodeh/0-docs/docs/sd/servicedesk-guide.md

 *	More relaxed follow-up: After you have decided what to do with the ticket (inform in Discord or not for example), change the state to "Done".
 User will only see "New" and "Registered" as states of a bug report

+## 3. UI improvement or feature request ticket

+1. Click on "Back to project" to come back to the main page:

+2. Go to "Changes":

+3. 3 queues, -the working process is the same as for bug report tickets: